Quarkonium in Quark-Gluon Plasma: Open Quantum System Approaches Re-examined: Lindblad equations from potential non-relativistic QCD (pNRQCD)

-In this section, we restrict ourselves to the situation where heavy quark pair is close to each other.
-By this restriction, however, the description becomes far simpler.
-For instance, in the regime of Sec.~\ref{sec:pNRQCD_strong} where the quark-gluon plasma (QGP) is strongly coupled, the Lindblad equation \eqref{eq:Lindblad_pNRQCD_QQbar_proj} is parametrized by two constants which are defined non-perturbatively in terms of gauge invariant gluon correlators.
-A nontrivial question is whether equilibration of the quarkonium system is achieved within this regime.
+and constants $S$ and $\gamma$ are defined non-perturbatively in terms of gauge invariant gluon correlators.
+Table~\ref{tab:simulation_pNRQCD} lists numerical simulations of the Lindblad equation from pNRQCD. \begin{itemize} \item A nontrivial question is whether equilibration of the quarkonium system is achieved within this regime.
 In equilibrium, heavy quark pair is separately distributed and thus the dipole approximation must break down at some point even if the system starts from a small dipole.
-Therefore, one must know to what extent the Lindblad equation \eqref{eq:Lindblad_pNRQCD_QQbar_proj} can describe the equilibration.
-If it is applicable at a longer time scale than the lifetime of QGP fireballs, the Lindblad equation \eqref{eq:Lindblad_pNRQCD_QQbar_proj} will become a useful theoretical tool to investigate the quarkonium physics in heavy-ion collisions.

-Another important result is that we clarify how the Boltzmann equations \eqref{eq:Boltzmann_coll} are obtained from the open quantum system approach in the regime of Sec.~\ref{sec:pNRQCD_deep} where quarkonium is deeply bound.
-By a careful examination of the open quantum system criteria, this regime is not the quantum Brownian motion or quantum optical limit and thus the Lindblad equation is not well-defined.
-To get the Boltzmann equations, it is essential to take the classical limit and to treat singlet bound states as point particles.
-A nontrivial question is how long it takes for an octet wave function to get classical after being excited from the singlet.
-The Boltzmann equations \eqref{eq:Boltzmann_coll} are applicable at longer time scale than this classicalization time scale, which needs to be compared to the lifetime of QGP fireballs when applying to the heavy-ion collisions.
+Therefore, one must know to what extent this Lindblad equation can describe the equilibration process. \item At lower temperature, one of the conditions for the quantum Brownian motion ($T\gg E$) becomes inapplicable and one needs to match and switch to an alternative description by coupled Boltzmann equation \eqref{eq:Boltzmann_coll}.
+Although the Boltzmann equation is derived assuming the coupling $g$ is small, it is expected to capture the essence of physical process even when extrapolated to a larger value of $g$. \end{itemize}